tanghme0w/boardgame-project/README.md

 # boardgame-project
 A chess game project for oop course 2023.

+# 2.7.1
+- Add string() method to ChessType, more convenient for display.

 ## 2.7.0
 - Add load/save game feature. (without checking legitimacy)